PostgreSQL - Enable external replication¶

 Positive Consequences¶

-- We make the Platform Administrators life easier by offering them a possibility to clone/replicate their PostgreSQL cluster from the S3 bucket containing the basebackup and WAL files.
+- We make the Platform Administrators life easier by offering them a possibility to clone/replicate their PostgreSQL cluster from the S3 bucket containing the base backup and WAL files.

-- Platform Administrators can now use 3rd party tools that can pull the basebackup and WAL files and clone the PostgreSQL cluster in another location.
+- Platform Administrators can now use 3rd party tools that can pull the base backup and WAL files and clone the PostgreSQL cluster in another location.

 - Increase Application Developer autonomy